MikeNwin/code-to-cloud/doc/steps.md

 1. Go back to the **Code** tab.

-2. Notice security alerts are enabled and a prominent banner appears.
+2. Notice security alerts are now enabled and a prominent banner appears.

 3. Click on the **View security alerts** button.